kartverket/regelrett_implementasjon/backend/README.md

 Working directory: <root of project>/backend
 Use classpath of module: spire-kk.backend.main

+Set the environment variable `AIRTABLE_ACCESS_TOKEN` in `Run -> Edit Configurations...`.
+You can get the value from one of your teammates.

 ## Run the application

 To set up an IntelliJ project, New Project from existing sources -> <root directory